The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 I zoomed in on the information sign - do you see all the bullet holes which make it difficult to see some of the names :(

-I have shown you other geothermal areas in the Hengilsvæði area, which has got so many interesting hikes:
+I have shown you other geothermal areas in the Hengilsvæði area, which have so many interesting hikes:

 A colourful Hike through the Nesjalaugar and Köldulaugar Geothermal Areas in SW-Iceland